The Otome Heroine's Fight for Survival: Characters

 Princess of the kingdom and the cousin of Clara.
 Her childhood lacked any love, due to her mother forcing her to train for the throne; even forcing cultivation of four magic types.
 However, this caused the mana stone in her heart to get too big and take a toll on Elena's future health; rendering her almost infertile.

-Elena becomes good friend with Aria, whom each promise to help each other; Aria promising to kill one person on her request, while Elena promises to get Aria out of legal trouble once.
+Elena becomes good friends with Alia, whom each promise to help each other; Alia promising to kill one person on her request, while Elena promises to get Aria out of legal trouble once.